-Most of the conjoined babies are born prematurely that’s why pregnancy with conjoined twins is complex and may lead to the chances of serious complications.
-Because of their anatomy cesarean section is considered to be important.
+Most of the conjoined babies are to be born prematurely that’s why pregnancy with conjoined twins is complex and may lead to the chances of serious complications.
+Because of their anatomy cesarean section is required.
 In some cases, severe health issues can occur.
 The extent of complications depends upon which part or organ they are sharing.

-Diprosopus is a rare form of craniofacial malformation observed in newborn babies where there is a partial or complete duplication of the face that can be observed.
-Though diprosopus is a rare disorder it has a sad effect when it appears.
+Dirosopus is a rare form of craniofacial malformation observed in newborn babies where there is a partial or complete duplication of the face that can be observed.
+Though Diprosopus is a rare disorder it has a sad effect when it appears.
 If the complication level is minor then it can be helped by surgery, but the complete cure for this is yet not discovered.
-Till date, there are approximately 35 cases that have been reported.
+To date, there are only 35 cases have been reported.

-During studies, it has been found that the condition is predominant in females over males (2:1).
+During studies, it has been found that females are predominant over males (2:1).
 In severe cases, most of the abnormalities are found in the central nervous system, respiratory system, and cardiovascular system.
-Though the cause of this deformity has been a matter of debate the most accepted theory is about the embryological disturbance that has been occurred during the 2nd week of pregnancy.
+Though the cause of this deformity has been a matter of debate the most accepted theory about this is about the embryological disturbance that has been occurred during the 2nd week of

+pregnancy.
 SHH protein can be one of the reasons for this anomaly since it has a major role in growth and development.
 Most of the babies are stillbirths and their survival rate is also very poor due to lots of anomalies.
 In some rare cases, surgery could be helpful if the connected parts are separable but the complete cure cannot be guaranteed.
-There are various cases wherein the separation was found to be successful with minimum loss of organs or damage to tissues.
-However, studies are still going on to improve the understanding of the condition and come up with a solution to minimize its occurrence.